 The Samsung HW-Q70T's height performance is poor.
 It supports Atmos content, and it uses two up-firing speakers on the bar to bounce sound off the ceiling to give the illusion of height.
 However, it sounds a bit bright, and it doesn't sound as real as discrete localization created by down-firing speakers.

 The Samsung HW-Q70T has sub-par sound enhancement features.
 There isn't a room correction feature, so the bar may sound different depending on the room you're in.
-If you don't like dramatic changes in the volume between commercials and the show you're watching, you may be disappointed by the lack of a night mode feature.
+Unlike the Samsung HW-Q600A, it lacks an auto-volume feature to help prevent dramatic changes in the volume between commercials and the show you're watching.
 Fortunately, you can customize the sound of the bar based on what you're listening to thanks to the 7-band graphic EQ and presets.

 This soundbar has several of the most common inputs.
 Thanks to its HDMI ports, it can be used as a hub for different devices, such as your game console and your Blu-ray player.
 However, you won't be able to play audio directly from a USB or aux connection.